National Permaculture Convergence

 What is happening?

-The event is a convergence of several events this year, all taking place in an urban setting.
+The event is a convergence of several events this year, all taking place in Hulme, Manchester.
 This approach represents a significant area of work we are undertaking currently - to bring about a more diverse and accessible network and reach those that have been underserved by our previous activities.

 As ever, children are welcome and there will be a full programme of activities for them over both Friday and Saturday.
 Tours will be designed with families in mind.

-Please visit our Programme Page for more info on what's happening
+Please visit our programme page for more details on what's happening.

 Thursday - Practitioners Day